Floffah/rigglscholar/SECURITY.md

 ## Reporting a Vulnerability

-If you find a vulnerability, please report it through an issue and tag your issue with [security]
+If you find a vulnerability, please report it through an issue (by clicking open blank issue and provide us with as much info about the vulnerability as possible) and tag your issue with [security]